dylanirlbeck/dotfiles/README.md

 Some other random things I use on a day-to-day basis:

 - Alfred
-- Spectacle (though this will likely be replaced soon)
 - Flux
 - Firefox (with the Vim and GitHub dark mode extensions)